LogtalkDotOrg/logtalk3/examples/family_alt/NOTES.md

 same time.
 Using a parametric object to query a family extended relations is convenient as the object parameter allows us to make name of the concrete family easily available to any predicate.

+The main advantage of this solution is that it avoids dynamic binding as found in the `family` example.
+Moreover, when this version is compiled in optimized mode, the multifile predicate clauses, which act as liking clauses, are inlined.
+The main downside of this solution is the boilerplate code that must be written (i.e. the multifile predicate definitions).